Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Experiments and Results

 \subsection{Evaluation Metrics}

-MIREX's campaings uses two evaluation measures which are \textit{Median Deviation} and \textit{Hit Rate}.
-The \textit{Hit Rate} (aslo called F-score or F-measure) is denoted by $F_\beta$, where $\beta$ = 1 is the most frequently measure used in previous works.
-Nieto et al. \cite{nieto2014perceptual} set a value of $\beta$ = 0.58, but the truth is that $F_1$ is the most used metric in MIREX works.
+MIREX's campaings use two evaluation measures which are \textit{Median Deviation} and \textit{Hit Rate}.
+The \textit{Hit Rate} (aslo called F-score or F-measure) is denoted by $F_\beta$, where $\beta$ = 1 is the measure most frequently used in previous works.
+Nieto et al. \cite{nieto2014perceptual} set a value of $\beta$ = 0.58, but the truth is that $F_1$ continues being the most used metric in MIREX works.
 We will later give our results for both $\beta$ values.
 The \textit{Hit Rate} score $F_1$ is normally evaluated for $\pm 0.5$s and $\pm 3$s time-window tolerances, but in recent works most of the results are given only for $\pm 0.5$s tolerance which is the most restrictive one.
 We test our model with MIREX algoritm \cite{raffel2014mir_eval} which give us the Precision, Recall and F-measure parameters.

 Where: \begin{itemize} \item TP: True Positives.
 Estimated events of a given class that start and end at the same temporal positions as reference events of the same class, taking into account a tolerance time-window. \item FP: False Positives.
-Estimated events of given class that start and end at temporal positions where no reference events of the same class does, taking into account a tolerance time-window. \item FN: False Negatives.
+Estimated events of a given class that start and end at temporal positions where no reference events of the same class does, taking into account a tolerance time-window. \item FN: False Negatives.
 Reference events of a given class that start and end at temporal positions where no estimated events of the same class does, taking into account a tolerance time-window. \end{itemize}